carlodevil/boss-cli/README.md

   - Logspout and ELK/Papertrial for logging
 - Built with principles from the [12 Factor Methodology](https://12factor.net/) and [Designing Business Logic in a Microservice Architecture](https://freecontent.manning.com/designing-business-logic-in-a-microservice-architecture/).
 - Custom command-line tool built using [Yargs](http://yargs.js.org/).
-- Repository configuration stored in repo.config.
+- Repository configuration stored in boss.config
+- NPX for Js handling

 ## Installation